 “If you’re going to be a fabricator serving the industries we serve, you need to prove yourself from the talent of your workforce and what it is you’ve invested in for the future,” Viestenz says.

 The quality requirements combined with the need to get trained welders on the job quickly plays a role in the equipment that Team Industries chooses.
 The company relies on Miller welding equipment in its pipe shops and often tests, evaluates and helps develop new products and technologies for the manufacturer.
 Team has standardized its welding booths with the Miller® PipeWorx 400 welding system.
-The multiprocess machine fits the company’s varied welding requirements.
+The multiprocess pipe welding system fits the company’s varied welding requirements.

 “I keep going back to the efficiencies of it and how easy it is to train a new welder,” says Jim VanZeeland, shop superintendent.
 “It’s just been a great machine for us.”

 Team has reduced rework — saving time and money — due to the system’s ease of use and consistent arc quality.

 “We have seen a decrease in X-ray failure.
 The consistency of the arc definitely plays a role in that,” VanZeeland says.

 Equipment that is easy to use also plays an important role in training and retaining skilled welding operators for Team.

 “With the lack of welders out there today, it is critical to get people up to speed, get them welding and productive, to get our product out the door to meet demands,” VanZeeland says.

 The PipeWorx system offers easy setup, an intuitive front panel and push-button process changeover.
 All these features make it easier and faster for Team to get welders trained and on the job.